-A stimulating manifesto that explores how good curriculum design can empower schools to build bridges between their pupils’ learning and the world around them.
+Written by Debra Kidd, A Curriculum of Hope: As rich in humanity as in knowledge explores how good curriculum design can empower schools to build bridges between their pupils’ learning and the world around them.

-A great many schools are wondering how they can build curriculum models that meet the demands of government policy as well as the needs of the children and communities they serve.
-In A Curriculum of Hope Debra Kidd illustrates how, by using a ‘plaited’ curriculum model, teachers can deliver learning experiences that genuinely link knowledge to life and build strong, mutually beneficial community links from classroom to home to business, and to wider public and political spheres too.
+A great many schools are wondering how they can build a curriculum model that meets the demands of government policy as well as the needs of the children and communities they serve.
+In A Curriculum of Hope, Debra illustrates how teachers can deliver learning experiences that genuinely link knowledge to life.

-Starting with the premise that a strong curriculum is sewn together by five key strands – coherence, credibility, creativity, compassion and community – Debra shows teachers how they can make the space to give children an education that will genuinely pave their way to a more positive future.
-She explores how schools can create units of work that are not simply knowledge-rich but also humanity-rich, and offers a plethora of examples in which schools, parents, children and the wider local community can learn together to build from within.
+Working on the premise that a strong curriculum is supported by five key pillars of practice – coherence, credibility, creativity, compassion and community – she presents a plethora of examples that demonstrate how schools, parents, pupils and the wider local community can learn together to build from within.

 Debra enquires into the ways in which schools can create units of work that are both knowledge- and humanity-rich, and challenges the view that the role of children is simply to listen and learn – instead advocating their active engagement with local and global issues.